Philonous/nix-exposition/README.md

 This is the Nix store.

-For example bash would not reside under /bin/bash, but instead, say `/nix/store/xadrr3l5jvkkm3g3lb2g81j5wz51zqdv-bash-interactive-4.4-p23/bin/bash`
+For example, bash would not reside under /bin/bash, but instead, say `/nix/store/xadrr3l5jvkkm3g3lb2g81j5wz51zqdv-bash-interactive-4.4-p23/bin/bash`

 `/nix/store` is where all "installed" Nix packages live.
 The next part is the package name, prefixed by a hash that ensures that all store paths are unique